-We appreciate this is a difficult time for many of our residents and that coronavirus (COVID-19) is having a significant impact on the economy.
+We appreciate this has been a difficult time for many of our residents and that coronavirus (COVID-19) has had a significant impact on households and the economy.

 Your Council Tax pays for our essential services that are delivered to all Medway residents.

-If your circumstances have not changed it’s important that you continue to pay your 2020 to 2021 Council Tax instalments, as detailed on your bill.
-Please maintain your current year direct debit payments plus any payment plans you have for arrears wherever possible.
+If your circumstances have not changed it’s important that you continue to pay your Council Tax instalments, as detailed on your bill.
+Please maintain your current year direct debit payments plus any payment plans you have for arrears where you can.

 Your financial circumstances may have changed since you received your Council Tax bill, making it difficult to pay your instalments.
 You’ll find sources of help, support and guidance below: